Hum Saath-Saath Hain: Casting

 The film starred Salman Khan, Tabu, Sonali Bendre, Karisma Kapoor and Saif Ali Khan in the lead roles.

 Reema Lagoo (as Mamta), Alok Nath (as Ramkishan), Himani Shivpuri (as Neenakshi), Satish Shah (as Pritam) and Ajit Vachani (as Pranab) were cast.
 It marks their second film with Barjatya after Hum Aapke Hain Koun..!.
 For Salman, Lagoo, Nath, Bahl, and Vachani, it was their third film with Barjatya after Maine Pyar Kiya.

 Salman Khan was cast as Prem, marking his eighth film with the same character name.
 Salman at that point, found the character to be "similar to him" in real life.
 For Preeti's role, Barjatya first approached Raveena Tandon, who refused the part due to it being a multi-starrer.
 Later, Sonali Bendre was cast as Dr. Preeti.
 It marked Bendre's only film opposite Salman Khan.
 Bendre said that she knew exactly what she was "supposed to do" for her character, after the narration.

 Vivek's role was first offered to Anil Kapoor and later to Rishi Kapoor but after their refusal, Mohnish Bahl was cast as Vivek.
 Bahl made it a habit to keep his right hand in his pocket, as per the role's requirement.
 Bahl called Vivek's character "an opportunity of a lifetime".
 Barjatya approached Madhuri Dixit for Sadhna's role, who declined.
 Manisha Koirala was offered the role, who refused due to filming of her film Mann.
 Finally Tabu was cast as Sadhna.

 Later, Karisma Kapoor (as Sapna), Saif Ali Khan (as Vinod) and Neelam (as Sangita) were cast.
 Kapoor called working with Barjatya a "dream come true" experience.
-The makers offered Rishi Kapoor, Anand's role, but he again refused, it was then offered to Nitish Bhardwaj, who refused too.
+The makers offered Rishi Kapoor, Anand's role, but he again refused, it was then offered to Nitish Bharadwaj, who refused too.
 Finally Mahesh Thakur was cast as Anand.

 Zoya Afroz was cast as Sangita and Anand's daughter Radhika.
 Also, Shakti Kapoor (as Anwar), Sadashiv Amrapurkar (as Dharamraj), Rajiv Verma (as Adarsh), Sheela Sharma (as Jyoti) and Dilip Dhawan (as Anurag), were cast in other prominent roles.